 Why this Champion Shadowboxes Underwater

 "My muscles feel better than they did before" is not what you expect a boxer to say after a vigorous workout.
-In this case, Shakeel Phinn, the current IBF and NABF North American middle-weight champion, is talking about his aquatic workout in an Endless Pools® installation.
+In this case, Shakeel Phinn, the current IBF and NABF North American middle-weight champion, is talking about his aquatic workout in an Endless Pools® Commercial pool.

 "Joints that were great before won't hurt after the workout that I do in the pool," Phinn attests.
 As his trainer, Chris Pommier, puts it, "You're not using weights, but it's kind of powerlifting, especially on certain moves.